About the Center

-Staff - Staff – The Utton Center has a small staff: Adrian Oglesby is the director, Darcy S. Bushnell administers the Joe M Stell Water Ombudsman Program, and Adrian Oglesby, Senior Attorney, focuses on water issues.
-The Center has a group of Affiliates who are available to assist on projects, and it employs researchers and law students for specific projects.
-List of Affiliates
+Staff - The Utton Center has a legal staff of two attorneys: Adrian Oglesby Director, and Darcy S. Bushnell who administers the Joe M Stell Water Ombudsman Program.
+The Center has a group of affiliates who are available to assist on projects, and it employs researchers and law students for specific projects.

 Funding - The Utton Center operates through a combination of private and public funding, and welcomes contributions.
 The Utton Center has a University of New Mexico Foundation Account which has a 501(c)(3) tax status, therefore a donation is tax deductible.
 For information, click here.

 Partnerships and Collaborations - Besides supporting collaborative resource management, the Utton Center collaborates with other disciplines, such as economics, hydrology, biology, and social science.
 We partner with other universities, national labs, community groups, tribes and diverse political entities.